X marks the spot! This Dad devised a genius plan that could save your teen from a dangerous situation.

 He emphasizes that the plan is meant to support our teens, and that in order for it to work, and keep working, parents also have to agree to its terms—which can be incredibly difficult for some of us—but Bert has seen first-hand how much trust it builds between parents and kids.

-Bert stresses that there is one exception to the plan in his family.
+Bert stresses that there is one exception to the plan in his family when a dangerous situation arises.

 “Danny knows if someone is in danger, he has a moral obligation to speak up for their protection, no matter what it may cost him personally.
 That’s part of the lesson we try to teach our kids—we are our brother’s keeper, and sometimes we have to stand for those too weak to stand for themselves.
 Beyond that, he doesn’t have to say a word to us.
 Ever.”